Communications in Project Management

 - In addition to detailing how information is to be delivered, this plan also defines how often information will be shared, and who will be responsible for sharing it.

-Keep in mind that it’s best to create a new communications management plan for each project you start.
+Keep in mind that it’s best to create a new project management communications plan for each project you start.
 That’s because every project is unique, with its own timeline, deliverables, team, and budget, so the same communication plan won’t work on all projects.

-When coming up with a good communication plan, it starts with stakeholder management, which is the identification of stakeholders and their requirements and expectations.
+When coming up with a good project management communication plan, it starts with stakeholder management, which is the identification of stakeholders and their requirements and expectations.

 As you work on creating your plan, ask questions like the following so you can move in the right direction: